LittleKingsguard/Eternity-Core/Systems/Conflict/Violence/Attacks.md

-An Attack is an Action that directly harms another character, such as using Prowess or related means.
-This often involves Gear Assets in the form of Weapons, which may add traits such as Lethal to the Attack.
+An Attack is an Action that directly harms another character, such as using a weapon or related means.

 If the target is wearing Armor, they get a passive Reaction using the Armor's bonuses.